Apollo-LW/Laurel-Wreath/problems/BasicProblems.md

 # Unnessary Files and Scripts
 - Overhead, the more files we have the more overhead we'll create for the API and same goes in the front-end

+# System Design and Architecture
+- Try to think about better ways to implement the same system requirement, a more simple way of course.